PrimeDAO/monorepo/README.md

 ## Warning

 This is a monorepo!
-If you do `npm install --save` something don't forget to re-run `lerna bootstrap` afterwards.
+If you do `npm install --save(Dev)` something in your package, don't forget to run `npx lerna bootstrap` afterwards.